Suggested Vegetable Planting Dates for Utah

 Vegetables

 Vegetable plants vary in their tolerance to cold temperatures and can be grouped into four major categories, A-D, for the purpose of spring planting dates.
 Of course, each season has its own unique weather conditions.
-The “Average Planting Date” shown in Table 1 is for the initial planting.
+The average planting date shown in Table 1 is for the initial planting.
+You can also use the interactive tool to quickly find dates for your specific area.
 With many crops such as broccoli, radish, carrot, sweet corn, and Swiss chard, several plantings can be made a few weeks apart and later than the average planting time.
 The suggested planting dates are based on interviews with Extension faculty and experienced gardeners in various parts of Utah.

 Plants can be started from seed or transplants (young plants).
 The most commonly used method for the suggested planting time is listed.
 Many vegetables are easier to grow using transplants that are started indoors several weeks before planting outdoors.
 For example, artichokes need to be planted from seed indoors in early January and then grown for 2-3 months to be large enough for the transplant to be planted outside 3-4 weeks before the frost free date.
 Tomatoes are generally planted indoors in early April and then planted outside mid to late May.
-Detailed instructions for growing your own transplants are available in the USU Extension publication “Grow your own transplants at home” (Banks, 2011).
 For some plants, the difference between using a transplant and seed is minimal--for example, summer squash seed planted outside in warm soil can germinate in 3 days and you have a plant.
+See Resources for more information.

 Group A: Hardy